thomas-fred/KW_TC_boundary_layer/README.md

-# Keppert and Wang boundary layer model
+# Kepert and Wang boundary layer model

-This repository contains a Fortran implementation of the Keppert and Wang (2001) boundary layer model for coupling gradient-level tropical cyclone winds to the earth's surface.
+This repository contains a Fortran implementation of the Kepert and Wang (2001) boundary layer model for coupling gradient-level tropical cyclone winds to the earth's surface.